BrewDog’s DogHouse Craft Beer Hotel is Disneyland for Drinkers

-While Columbus, OH has seen a craft beer renaissance in recent years, it has never reached the status of a beer destination that Portland, Oregon or Asheville, North Carolina have achieved.
-That quickly changed once Brewdog’s co-founder James Watt stepped foot in the heart of the Buckeye State.
-Impressed with the Midwestern city’s hospitality, he and his BrewDog team set out to build the world’s first craft beer hotel, raising funds through a crowdfunding website.
+While Columbus, Ohio, has seen a craft beer renaissance in recent years, it has never reached the status of a beer destination that Portland, Oregon, or Asheville, North Carolina, have achieved.
+That quickly changed once BrewDog’s co-founder James Watt stepped foot in the heart of the Buckeye State.
+Impressed with the midwestern city’s hospitality, he and his BrewDog team set out to build the world’s first craft beer hotel, raising funds through a crowdfunding website.
 It didn’t take long before they had more money than they knew what to do with, and the rest is history.

 Make sure your drinking adventure does not end with being passed out on the floor, because the bed is quite comfortable.
-The mattress is very plush and the comforter is nice and heavy, perfect for those chilly Fall evenings.
-Now that you have taken all the room pictures and posted them on your respective social media sites (pffff….Millennials…), fill that glassware with some kegerator beer, sit back, and take a moment to enjoy the craftsmanship and details that went into each and every room.
+The mattress is very plush and the comforter is nice and heavy, perfect for those chilly fall evenings.
+Now that you have taken all the room pictures and posted them on your respective social media sites (pfft… millennials…), fill that glassware with some kegerator beer, sit back and take a moment to enjoy the craftsmanship and details that went into each and every room.

 By this time, you should have cleaned out that 64 oz growler in your room, so it’s best we get that stomach full of some grub.
-A beer focused resort is nothing if it doesn’t have good food, and lucky for you, The DogTap hits the spot.
+A beer-focused resort is nothing if it doesn’t have good food and, lucky for you, The DogTap hits the spot.
 If you’re staying on a Friday and Saturday night and the restaurant is booked (as it was for us), don’t worry.
-If you are staying at the hotel, hotel staff will make a special reservation from you based on your desired time to dine.
+If you’re staying at the hotel, the staff will make a special reservation from you based on your desired time to dine.
 The food menu is elevated pub grub that includes everything you need to compliment your day of heavy drinking; pretzels, pizza, tacos, burgers (including a very good house made veggie burger).
 At this point, you should be a few beers in, so best to pace yourself and order a round of flights.
-This is the best way to enjoy a variety of Brewdog’s food friendly beers to compliment your appetizer and entrée.
-The NE style IPA, Hazy Jane, as well as the People Power Pale Ale and Lost Lager all compliment the meat, cheese, and bread you should currently be shoving into your face.
-Being that this is a trip of indulgence, better save room in that ever expanding stomach of yours and get one of Brewdog’s signature beer floats for dessert paired with BrewDog’s delicious Jet Black Heart Sweet Stout.
+This is the best way to enjoy a variety of BrewDog’s food friendly beers to compliment your appetizer and entrée.
+The NE style IPA, Hazy Jane, as well as the People Power Pale Ale and Lost Lager, all compliment the meat, cheese and bread you should currently be shoving into your face.
+Being that this is a trip of indulgence, better save room in that ever-expanding stomach of yours and get one of BrewDog’s signature beer floats for dessert paired with BrewDog’s delicious Jet Black Heart Sweet Stout.

 BrewDog knows you’re here to indulge and kindly takes this into account with their free breakfast offerings the next morning.
-During our visit, they had huevos rancheros, meat and cheese plates, pastries, and variety of juices and coffee to soak up the shame and prepare it’s guests for another day of drinking.
+During our visit, the hotel offered had huevos rancheros, meat and cheese plates, pastries and variety of juices and coffee to soak up the shame and prepare their guests for another day of drinking.
 It’s hair of the dog time, and no better way to tie one on, than to enjoy a BrewDog beer in the shower.
 It’s a new day.

 In closing, if none of this sounds remotely appealing or interesting to you, why the hell did you even read this all the way to the end?
 I think there is a kale farm for you to volunteer at some where out there.
-BrewDog’s DogHouse Hotel spares no expense when it comes to ensuring that it’s guest do not go home without their thirst fully quenched.
-So if you’re a beer fantatic looking for the ultimate beercation in middle America, the DogHouse in Columbus, OH is a can’t miss destination.
+BrewDog’s DogHouse Hotel spares no expense when it comes to ensuring that their guests do not go home without their thirst fully quenched.
+So if you’re a beer fanatic looking for the ultimate beercation in middle America, the DogHouse in Columbus, Ohio, is a can’t-miss destination.